blackhole077/DotA2-Random-Hero-Selector/README.md

 # The Random Button With You in Mind
+## Quick Start Information
+### Required Packages and Libraries

+The following libraries are necessary to ensure that the program runs properly.

+- `Python3` (specifically `Python 3.5+` for type annotations)
+- `scipy.special`
+- `numpy`
+- `pandas`
+- `PIL (Python Imaging Library)`

+Other libraries (e.g., `tkinter`) are assumed to be built-in libraries for Python.

+> The reason for `Python 3.5+` is due to the use of type annotations, which is **not present in earlier versions**.
+If these type annotations are removed, then this project will likely work with `Python 3.3+`

+It is strongly recommended that a **virtual environment** is used if you intend to develop this work further.
+Examples of Python virtual environments include **venv** and **Anaconda**.

+### How to Run the Program

+The program assumes that you're using `Python 3.5+`, which can be determined by either typing in `python --version` or `python3 --version`.

+To run the program, simply navigate to the directory that houses this repository and type in the following command: `python random_hero_select_gui.py` or `python3 random_hero_select_gui.py`

+## Introduction

+Do you ever feel nostalgic for the halcyon days of selecting random heroes in DotA 2?
+Ever feel annoyed about only being able to random on your first two picks, or possibly picking a hero you really didn't want?
+Then this GUI is a great fit for you!

+Small, lightweight, and easy to use, this tool gives you a risk-free place to satisfy your cravings!
+You can even set up a personalized "random pool" to make sure you never, ever roll certain heroes!

+This implementation includes dynamic filtering!
+Ranging from primary attributes to types of crowd control, these robust filters make sure your random pick is the best fit for the team.

+## Purpose and Motivation

+This project was initially designed due to the personal annoyance I felt when friends of mine consistently pressed the random button when selecting heroes.
+This usually resulted in arguments about bad drafting, sparking the (wildly uncreative) idea of having a tool that mimicked the process for you.

+Initially, this was a command-line tool, but this was not accessible to users who weren't already familiar with such tools.
+Consequently, the simplicity of the underlying logic lent itself well as a project to learn Tkinter with.

+## What the Expectations Were

+To give an idea of why certain design decisions were made (good or bad), it helps to have an understanding of what this project was **expected to do**.
+As such, below is an bulleted list of those expectations.

+- Update the original implementation to be more robust and customizable by an end user
+- Create a user-friendly GUI that contains the program's functionality
+- Add ad hoc filtering based on different aspects of a given hero
+- Add hero portraits to provide glance value to the program, along with code to fetch images online if needed

+For personal expectations regarding this project, I include the following expectations as well.

+- Codebase should be well-documented with proper doc-strings and in-line comments wherever applicable
+- Codebase should make use of type hinting/type annotation wherever applicable
+- Codebase should be designed in such a way that individual portions of code are not highly coupled

+Overall, the personal goal for this project was to **demonstrate good coding practices in a simple project**.

 ## What This Project Achieved
 This project demonstrates **basic Tkinter knowledge**, along with using **Boolean masking on Pandas DataFrames** for filtering.